 AAON Coil Products, Inc. (hereinafter referred to as "ACP") warrants this ACP equipment, as identified hereon, to be free of defects in material and workmanship under normal use, service, and maintenance.
-Our obligations under this warranty must be limited to repairing or replacing the defects.
+Our obligations under this warranty must be limited to repairing or replacing the defective part, or parts, which in our judgment show evidence of such defects.
 ACP is not liable for labor charges and other costs incurred for removing, shipping, handling or transporting defective part, or parts, or for shipping, handling, transporting, or installing repaired or replacement part, or parts.